kira0826/Teclado/README.md

 📁 [GitHub – kira0826/ansible-pipeline](https://github.com/kira0826/ansible-pipeline)

 ---
-# Frontend Deployment and Jenkins Integration
+# Frontend Deployment and Jenkins Integration Segment

 The frontend repository contains all the **static files** that are deployed to the **frontend virtual machine** using **Nginx**.
 It also includes the `Jenkinsfile`, which defines the Jenkins job executed by the Jenkins server.
 The pipeline looks as follows: